-The Alliance for a Sustainable Future would like to thank AECOM for leading the development of this report.
+The Alliance for a Sustainable Future would like to thank AECOM for leading the development of this report and Kassidy Klein for her invaluable research and other contributions to its production.
 We would also like to thank the cities of Dubuque, Denver, Miami, New Orleans, and Wichita, as well as the Cambridge Housing Authority, Roseville Electric, and the Sacramento Municipal Utility District for their contributions to this report.
 Please note that none of the views of the report necessarily reflect the views of these organizations.
 The U.S. Conference of Mayors and C2ES are solely responsible for the content of this report.